 Sometimes, I feel like making some quick projects as gifts for loved ones.
-This easy free crochet coaster pattern has been my go to as it works up fast and in no time, I have beautiful Textured Coasters as gift.
+This easy-free crochet coaster pattern has been my go-to as it works up fast and in no time, I have beautiful Textured Coasters as gifts.

 Checkout my reversible/convertible dress that can be styled in 12 different ways here

 As part of the stash-busting challenge, this pattern is available as a free download.
 Use the buttons below for details.

 Stylecraft Special Aran, #4 lightweight (100% Acrylic, 322 yards/295 m per 3.5 oz/100g Ball)

 Color B – White

 – US Size H/8 (5 mm) Crochet Hook